SykoTheKiD/QuickPost/README.md

 * Install .crx file found in `Build/` to Chrome
 * To Install go to <chrome://extensions> and drag and drop the `QuickPost.crx` file
 * Accept permissions

+## Developers
+Improvements are definitely possible and make a Pull Request if you can make any improvements A test subreddit is available to make posts at [r/QuickPostTests](https://www.reddit.com/r/QuickPostTests/)